DataDog/integrations-extras/ping_identity/README.md

 Ping Identity delivers intelligent identity solutions for the enterprise.
 We enable companies to achieve Zero Trust identity-defined security and more personalized, streamlined user experiences.

 Datadog integrates directly with the PingOne DaVinci platform through the Datadog API connector.
+PingOne DaVinci is an orchestration platform that lets you create flows using connections and logical operators.
+These flows guide users through defined processes that can present customized pages, modify values, or perform other actions.

-The connector boasts over 350+ unique capabilites, each with a unique Datadag API endpoint to complete CRUD actions for many different Datadog components.
+The Datadog API connector boasts over 350+ unique capabilites, each with a unique Datadag API endpoint to complete CRUD actions for many different Datadog components.

 ## Setup